WordPress/gutenberg/packages/components/src/notice/README.md

 #### Props

-The following props are used to control the display of the component.
+The following props are used to control the behavior of the component.

 * `status`: (string) can be `warning` (yellow), `success` (green), `error` (red), or `info`.
 Defaults to `info`.
 * `onRemove`: function called when dismissing the notice
+* `role`: (string) One of role attributes relevant for live regions ([reference](https://www.w3.org/TR/wai-aria-1.1/#live_region_roles)).
+Defaults to a sensible default based on the notice status.
 * `isDismissible`: (boolean) defaults to true, whether the notice should be dismissible or not
 * `actions`: (array) an array of action objects.
 Each member object should contain a `label` and either a `url` link string or `onClick` callback function.
 A `className` property can be used to add custom classes to the button styles.
 By default, some classes are used (e.g: is-link or is-default) the default classes can be removed by setting property `noDefaultClasses` to `false`.